Meta-Frontier-Studio/template-nextjs-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/route.ts`.
+You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Features

+This template includes:

+- **Interactive API Testing**: The main page includes buttons to test the API routes directly from the browser
+- **API Routes**: Example API endpoints demonstrating both static and dynamic routes
+- **Modern UI**: Clean, responsive design with dark mode support

 ## Learn More